 However, no human studies have looked at the antibacterial effects of hibiscus tea, so it is still unclear how these results may translate to humans.

-Summary Test-tube studies have found that hibiscus extract could fight certain strains of bacteria.
+Test-tube studies have found that hibiscus extract could reduce the growth of certain strains of bacteria.
 More research is needed to determine how hibiscus tea may affect bacterial infections in humans.

-Aside from its multitude of possible health benefits, hibiscus tea is delicious and easy to prepare at home.
+Aside from potentially offering a multitude of health benefits, hibiscus tea is delicious and easy to prepare at home.

 Simply add dried hibiscus flowers to a teapot and pour boiling water over them.
-Let it steep for five minutes, then strain, sweeten it if desired and enjoy.
+Let it steep for 5 minutes, and then strain, sweeten if desired, and enjoy.

-Dried hibiscus can be purchased at your local health food store or online.
-Hibiscus tea is also available in pre-made tea bags, which can simply be steeped in hot water, removed and enjoyed.
+You can purchase dried hibiscus at your local health food store or online.
+Hibiscus tea is also available in premade tea bags, which you can simply steep in hot water, remove, and enjoy.

-Summary Hibiscus tea can be made by steeping hibiscus flowers in boiling water for five minutes.
-It can be consumed hot or cold and has a tart taste that is often sweetened with honey or flavored with lime.
+You can make hibiscus tea by steeping dried hibiscus flowers in boiling water for 5 minutes.
+It can be consumed hot or cold.
+It has a tart taste and is often sweetened with honey or flavored with lime.

-Hibiscus tea is a type of herbal tea associated with many health benefits.
+Hibiscus tea is a type of herbal tea associated with many possible health benefits.

-It also has a delicious, tart flavor and can be made and enjoyed from the comfort of your own kitchen.
+It has a delicious tart flavor, and you can make and enjoy it in your own kitchen.

-Animal and test-tube studies have indicated that hibiscus may aid weight loss, improve heart and liver health and even help fight cancer and bacteria.
+Animal and test-tube studies have indicated that hibiscus may aid weight loss, improve heart and liver health, and even help reduce the growth of cancer cells and bacteria.

-However, most of the current research is limited to test-tube and animal studies using high amounts of hibiscus extract.
-More studies are needed to determine how these benefits may apply to humans who drink hibiscus tea.
+However, most of the current research is limited to test-tube and animal studies using large amounts of hibiscus extract.
+More studies are needed to determine how the benefits may apply to humans who drink hibiscus tea.